 Unacceptable participation.
 The student is not an active member of the class.

 Weekly Sessions (Time on Task)

-Class: Introductions, review syllabus, class guidelines, kickoff multichannel campaign project; Go through week 1 lecture assignments, Q&A, & office hour if needed (4 hrs).
+Class: Introductions, review syllabus, class guidelines, kickoff Project #1; Go through week 1 lecture assignments and have an in-class exercise (4 hours).